hack-earth/hack-earth-kotlin/README.md

 # hack-earth-kotlin

-A Programming assistant for Kotlin™.
-Let's keep this to ourselves for a bit while we see what comes of it.
+Idea for a Programming assistant for Kotlin™.
+Yeah, this was before GitHub Copilot.
+But still some ideas.

 ## Functionality targets